CloudCannon/Academy/_posts/2017-02-06-control-flow-statements-in-liquid.md

 ## The if statement

-Now we'll add an if statement inside the for loop which surrounds the output of a cupcake and try out different ways of filtering the cupcakes.
-First let's only show the lemon cupcake.
+We'll add an if statement inside the for loop to surround the output of a cupcake and try out different ways of filtering the cupcakes.
+First let's only show the lemon cupcake:

 {% raw %}
 ~~~html